turingschool-examples/backend_mod_1_prework/day_3/README.md

 # Day 3 - If Statements and Conditionals

 One of the most important concepts in computer programming is knowing when and how to tell the computer to do either _one_ thing or _another_ thing based on a set of simple criteria.
-We accomplish this with ***If-Statements*** and ***Loops***, which you will learn about today.
+We accomplish this with ***If-Statements*** and ***Conditionals***, which you will learn about today.

 When you are all done with the lessons, exercises, and questions for today, you will once again use git to save your work locally, and then send your work to Github.